ShirinG/shirinsplayground/content/page/about.md

 ![My journey to Data Science](https://shiring.github.io/netlify_images/my_story_wml3zm.png)

+Since summer 2019, I am also mom of a precious baby boy, who is not leaving me much time to persue coding at the moment. ;-)

 I love dancing and used to do competitive ballroom and latin dancing.
 Even though I don't have time for that anymore, I still enjoy teaching "social dances" once a week with the Hochschulsport (university sports courses).

 I created the R package [exprAnalysis](https://github.com/ShirinG/exprAnalysis), designed to streamline my RNA-seq data analysis pipeline.
 It is available via Github.
 Instructions for installation and usage can be found [here](https://shiring.github.io/rna-seq/microarray/2016/09/28/exprAnalysis).